Skip to main content

 Your child may need other appointments for:

-• other dental treatments such as cleaning of teeth, fillings or tooth extraction (removal)
+• other dental treatments, such as cleaning, fillings or tooth extraction (taking teeth out)

 Teeth cleaning